hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/proxy.rst

 Once you have chosen the :term:`Proxy`/:term:`Timecode` options, you need to select all strips for which you want proxies to be built.
-Then use :menuselection:`Strip --> Rebuild Proxy and Timecode Indices`, or button in `Proxy Settings`_ panel.
+Then use :menuselection:`Strip --> Rebuild Proxy and Timecode Indices`, or the according button in the `Proxy Settings`_ panel.
 Once all proxies are built, they will be ready to use.

-In order to use proxies, you have to select matching :ref:`Proxy Render Size <bpy.types.SpaceSequenceEditor.proxy_render_size>` in the Sequencer preview Sidebar panel.
+In order to use proxies, you have to select a :ref:`Proxy Render Size <bpy.types.SpaceSequenceEditor.proxy_render_size>` that matches one of the selected *Resolutions*.

 Custom Proxy
    Directory
-      By default, all generated proxy images are storing to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set by hand using this option.
+      By default, all generated proxy images are stored to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set to a custom directory using this option.
    File
       Allows you to use preexisting proxies.

 .. _bpy.types.SequenceProxy.build:

 Resolutions
-   Buttons to control how big the proxies are.
+   Controls the resolution(s) of the computed proxy images; multiply sizes can be selected.
    The available options are 25%, 50%, 75%, 100 percent of original strip size.

 .. _bpy.types.SequenceProxy.use_overwrite:

 Overwrite
+   When rebuilding proxies, this option sets whether to overwrite existing proxy files or to use existing files.
-   Saves over any existing proxies in the proxy storage directory.
+   Saves over any existing proxy files in the proxy storage directory.
+   When disabled, existing proxy files will be used.

 .. _bpy.types.SequenceProxy.quality: